-Letterkenny is surely one of the best sitcoms which have captured the hearts and minds of millions of people.
+Letterkenny is surely one of the best sitcoms which has captured the hearts and minds of millions of people.
 The Canadian sitcom started out on a video-on-demand service Crave, but because of the popularity of the series, it got acquired by Hulu.
 Letterkenny shows the rural life of people in a small town named Letterkenny and tells their problems.
 The series mainly follows Wayne and his family and friends living and dealing with people in Letterkenny.
-The series aired its Season 10 in 2021 and it has been renewed for Season 11.
-So, while you wait for the upcoming season here are some shows you can watch.
+The beloved Canadian series recently aired its eleventh season and if you already binged it here are some shows you might want to check out next.

 Synopsis: Foul-mouthed, chirp-serving, mother-loving, fan favorite character, Shoresy (Jared Keeso) joins the Sudbury Bulldogs of the Northern Ontario Senior Hockey Organization (aka The NOSHO) on a quest to never lose again.